ProsperousHeart/tdd-django/TestDrivenIO/README.md

 # Lessons Learned

 It's a good idea to configure a custom User model when [starting a new Django project](https://docs.djangoproject.com/en/4.1/topics/auth/customizing/#using-a-custom-user-model-when-starting-a-project).
 For more, review [Creating a Custom User Model in Django](https://testdriven.io/blog/django-custom-user-model).

+# Docker Info

+Be sure you are in the TestDrivenIO folder.
+Run the following in WSL:
+1. To start Docker container:  `docker-compose up -d`
+2. To bring down container:  `docker-compose down -v`